-The primary objective of the Columbus Black International Film Festival is to showcase Black filmmakers locally, nationally and internationally, while highlighting a spectrum of stories told by people of the African diaspora.
+The primary objective of the Columbus Black International Film Festival is to showcase films created by Black filmmakers locally, nationally and internationally, while highlighting a spectrum of stories told by people of the African diaspora.

 Columbus is the heart of America and home to some of the most creative Black filmmakers in the country.
 This festival that will showcase new and emerging talent as well as talent that has represented our city for years.

 CBIFF’s goal to present filmmakers with notoriety and accolades for being officially selected to be screened at our festival and to win awards based on exceptional talent bringing great stories using film as a medium.
 CBIFF will gather together a panel of judges that will choose winners in each category.
 Throughout the festival we will give attendees the opportunity to vote on the film they liked the most and award the filmmaker with the Buckeye Audience Choice Award.
-On the last day of the festival we will present awards for the following categories:
+We award filmmakers in the following categories.

 Best Feature Film